About the song

 “Daytime Girl” is a prime example of the Bee Gees’ early songwriting prowess.
 It’s a simple song on the surface, but the emotions it evokes are anything but.
 The interplay between the melancholic melody, the yearning lyrics, and the brothers’ signature harmonies creates a poignant atmosphere that lingers long after the last note fades.

-Read more: Bee Gees - The Chance of Love
+Read more: Bee Gees - Love Me

 It’s a song that showcases a band in transition, yet still firmly rooted in their core strengths – beautiful melodies, exceptional vocals, and a knack for crafting songs that resonate with the heart.
 So, sit back, put on “Daytime Girl”, and allow yourself to be transported to a time when the Bee Gees were more than just kings of the disco; they were a band capable of weaving magic with just a few chords and their unforgettable voices.